EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```
 <figure>
  	<img src="/assets/images/05_2021/features.pairplot.png">
-	<figcaption>Pair plot for all features.
+	<figcaption>Figure 2.
+Pair plot for all features.
 Gamma and hadronic are in blue and orange, respectively.</figcaption>
 </figure>

 ### Boxplot of features
 We observe that gamma and hadronic events have similar distributions for most individual features.
 The one exception is *fAlpha*, where the hadronic events tend to have larger values.
 Regardless, this indicates that any individual feature is unliely to strongly differentiate gamma from hadronic events.
 ```python